uk-gov-mirror/companieshouse.web-security-node/README.md

 For all parts of the API that this library provides, put the code in directories that have an `index.ts` file so that clients can import the code `from "@companieshouse/web-security-node"` .

-For code private to this library, add these files in the `src/private-helpers` directory (these need to be imported within this project using the filename with path)
+For code private to this library, add these files in the `src/private-helpers` directory (these need to be imported within this project using the filename with path).